Paulescu/hands-on-rl/01_taxi/README.md

 * [Let's connect](#lets-connect)

 ## Welcome 🤗
-This is part 1 of my course Hands-on reinforcement learning.
+This is part 1 of the Hands-on RL course.

-In this part we use (tabular) Q-learning to teach an agent to drive a taxi.
+Let's use (tabular) Q-learning to teach an agent to solve the [Taxi-v3](https://gym.openai.com/envs/Taxi-v3/) environment from OpenAI gym.

 Fasten your seat belt and get ready.
 We are ready to depart!